ddosintruders/nvBrowser/README.md

 ## Overview

-nvBrowser extends the privacy-hardened foundation of LibreWolf by adding powerful profile management and configurable fingerprinting capabilities.
+nvBrowser ~~extends the privacy-hardened foundation of LibreWolf~~ uses Python as the base to deliver a powerful privacy-centered browser by adding powerful profile management and configurable fingerprinting capabilities.
 Each profile maintains its own metadata configuration, network routing preferences, and fingerprint resistance settings, enabling users to switch between different browsing identities seamlessly.

 ### Key Features